OpenRTMFP/Cumulus/README.md

 ### Flash side

-If your Cumulus instance is stared in local, Flash client can connect it by a classical NetConnection:
+If your Cumulus instance is started in local, Flash client can connect it by a classical NetConnection:

     _netConnection.connect("rtmfp://localhost/");